candimods/FiveEMS_Premium/README.md

 https://forum.cfx.re/t/dpemotes-1-7-390-emotes-walkingstyles-keybinding-dances-expressions-and-shared-emotes/843105/111

+# Delete Tent  Chat Commands
+/delbluetent
+/delhaztent

+# Interaction with Game A.I.
+Peds
+1. You dan place AI peds on the stretchers, by stepping back and making sure the AI ped is closer to the strether than you are, open the E interaction menu, and select lay back, the AI ped will attach to the stretcher.
+2. Only AI peds who are Alive will attach correctly, deead peds attach weird as showed in the Video, unbale to fix this, you should prob heal the ped or freeze an A.I ped for it to work as intended.

+# Interaction with other Players (FiveM MP)
+1. Other players can place themselves on the stretcher!!
+2. EMS cannot place a Player on the stretcher, only the other Player can put themselves on the stretcher.

 # Using DpEmotes
 to spawn EKG Monitor, Medical bags

 Press U to pass out Animation
-`/e backpack - puts on lucas backpack
+1. /e backpack - puts on lucas backpack
-/e breif3 - EKG Monitor in right hand
+2. /e breif3 - EKG Monitor in right hand
-/e suitcase - Medical bag in right hand
+3/ /e suitcase - Medical bag in right hand

 only have one animation per player at a time. player can carry the stretcher with the medical bags on back.`